 Mean score of companies in the Electricity from Other Sources industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, El Paso Electric Company reported total carbon emissions of approximately 2,901,627,000 kg CO2e, with Scope 1 emissions accounting for about 2,548,448,000 kg CO2e from stationary combustion and approximately 4,268,000 kg CO2e from mobile combustion.
 This marks an increase from 2022, where total emissions were about 2,485,414,000 kg CO2e, with Scope 1 emissions at approximately 2,841,067,000 kg CO2e and Scope 2 emissions at about 2,901,627,000 kg CO2e.
-El Paso Electric has set ambitious climate commitments, aiming for an 80% carbon-free energy target by 2035 and striving for 100% decarbonisation by 2045.
-These targets reflect a long-term commitment to reducing Scope 1 emissions significantly.
-The company is currently classified as a current subsidiary, with emissions data cascaded from its own reporting.
-Overall, El Paso Electric is actively working towards substantial reductions in its carbon footprint, aligning with industry standards for climate action and sustainability.
+El Paso Electric has set ambitious climate commitments, aiming for an 80% carbon-free energy target by 2035 and striving for 100% decarbonization by 2045.
+These targets reflect the company's long-term vision to revolutionise the energy sector and significantly reduce its carbon footprint.
+The emissions data is cascaded from El Paso Electric Company, which operates as a current subsidiary.
+The company has not disclosed any Scope 3 emissions data, indicating a focus on direct emissions and energy-related activities.
+Overall, El Paso Electric is actively working towards substantial reductions in its carbon emissions while adhering to industry standards for climate action.

 Access structured emissions data, company-specific emission factors, and source documents